 When choosing the type of glass, the first parameter to consider is the local climate.

 The second requirement – energy and cost balance – depends on other factors such as the cost of the IGUs (double vs triple pane), the type of heating system and the energy market.

 For example, in Rome, the first requirement may be met with a double pane glass, as the external temperatures never drop very low.
 However, if you consider the life cycle of a window (at least 30 years), the most economic choice may be the triple pane.

-Low-e coatings are made by layer of metal oxides, that are spread over internal surfaces of the glass (surface 2 and 5), to enhance the thermal performance of the glass unit.
+Low-e coatings are made by a layer of metal oxides, that are spread over internal surfaces of the glass (surfaces 2 and 5), to enhance the thermal performance of the glass unit.

 On one hand, the low-e coatings lower heat losses through the glass (decreasing the Ug value).
 On the other, they may also lower the solar heat gains provided by the same glass (the “g” value), as well as the amount of light that is able to pass through the glass (light transmission).

 This is why more advanced glass units are provided with “selective” coating, that can reflect infrared waves, and let visible light through.
 In a coming article, we’re going to cover how to properly balance the Ug and g values of a glass unit, according to the use of the building and the local climate.

 In Europe, the cavities of a glass unit are now by default filled with a gas (Argon, Krypton or Xenon), to improve the thermal transmittance of the glazing.
 In North America, the market of IGUs is still dominated by silicone-sealed glass units (as opposed to polysulfide), so that the durability of the gas inside the cavities is a lot shorter.
 The durability of IGUs is going to be covered by an article in the near future.